 This is not the place to describe the details of this section, but rather just to outline the narrative sequence, which is conveniently structured into three successive series of seven judgments: the breaking of the seven seals of the Lamb's scroll leads directly to the blowing of the seven trumpets, which ends in the outpouring of the seven bowls of libation, all of which are determined by the progress of the liturgy in heaven.
 The beginning of this sequence is the ascension of Christ the Lamb to the divine throne in heaven and the end-point is the final judgment at the end of history and the fulfillment of the plan of God.
 Reflecting the temporal progression of the heavenly liturgy, this 'baseline prophetic narrative' progresses in a linear fashion, like a telescope extending and giving greater attention to the final elements.
 The seventh and last element of each series of seven judgments not only brings us up to the verge of the eschatological climax, but also gives rise to the next series.
-On approaching the final consummation, the pace and severity of these judgments increase and their terrestrial effects overlap and merge.
-This explains the similarity of some of the judgments in the different series (especially between Rev 8,8-9 and 16,3), without resorting to theories of repetition or recapitulation.5 in the Light of the Temple: A New Approach to the Book of Revelation, Jerusalem: Beit Yochanan, 2003; 3-79, available at www.newtorah.org.
+On approaching the final consummation, the pace and severity of these judgments increases and their terrestrial effects overlap and merge.
+This explains the similarity of some of the judgments in the different series (especially between Rev 8,8-9 and 16,3), without resorting to theories of repetition or recapitulation.

-The end-point of the 'baseline prophetic narrative', the culmination of the three series of seven judgments, is described in great detail indicating that this was the focus of the author's attention from the start (Rev 1,1-3).
-The main events include the second coming of Christ, the defeat of the devil and his agents, the final judgment and the new creation, all traditional eschatological events associated with the fulfilment of the plan of God.6
+The end-point of the 'baseline prophetic narrative', the culmination of the three series of seven judgments, is described in great detail indicating that this was the focus of the author's attention from the start (Rev 11,1-3).
+The main events include the second coming of Christ, the defeat of the devil and his agents, the final judgment and the new creation, all traditional eschatological events associated with the fulfilment of the plan of God.